 What is the best month to visit Vancouver?

-July and August are the best months to visit Vancouver.
+June, July, August are the best months to visit Vancouver.
 These are also the driest and warmest months of the year.
-Other good times to visit Vancouver are from March to May and September to November when the weather is mild and hotel rates are more affordable.
+Other good times to visit Vancouver are from March to May and September to November when the climate is mild and hotel rates are more affordable.

 Is 3 days enough for Vancouver?